How To Use And Configure WordPress Widgets – Part 2

 (Format text easily with the new text widget)

-Text widgets can be used to add quotes, social media buttons, tips and more to your site … just type in text or insert HTML into the content area.
+A text widget lets you insert just about anything you want into your sidebar or other widget sections, such as article snippets, videos, messages and more to your site … simply by typing in text or adding HTML into the content area.
 You can also give the widget a title.
-Remember to save your settings when done …
+Remember to save your settings …

-First, create or source a graphic image that your visitors can click on …
+First, you will need to create or source a graphic image that your visitors can click on …

-We’ll set up a clickable button to display at the top of the sidebar navigation section like in the example shown below …
+We’ll set up a clickable button to display at the top of your sidebar like in the example shown below …

-Use A Text Widget To Add A Help Button To The Sidebar Navigation Menu
+Using A Text Widget To Add A Support Button To The Sidebar Area

 Step 1 – Upload your image.

-To display the clickable button image on your site, first you must upload the button image to your server’s images folder and note the URL pointing to your server’s image location.
+To display the image on your site, the image must be uploaded to your server.
+Upload the button image to the images folder in your server and write down the path to your image location.

 For example …